 Which adds up to a lot of money!
 Thousands or even tens of thousands!

-Which is why, if you are looking to save on the cost to sell a house, I offer flat fee MLS listings for you to sell on your own
+Which is why, if you are looking to save on the cost to sell a house, we offer flat fee MLS listings for you to sell on your own.

 If you are interested in saving all that money you would of had to pay in commissions.